chainer/chainercv/README.md

 You can find the documentation [here](http://chainercv.readthedocs.io/en/latest/).

-This project is under development, and some API may change in the future.
+This project is under heavy development, and API has been changing rapidly.

 # Installation